saucecontrol/InheritDoc/readme.md

     This is a development-only dependency; it will not be deployed with or referenced by your compiled app/library.

-3) There is no 3.
+3) Build your project as you normally would.

-    Once the package reference is added to your project, the XML docs will be processed automatically with each build.
+    The XML docs will be post-processed automatically with each build, whether you use Visual Studio, dotnet CLI, or anything else that hosts the MSBuild engine.

 How it Works
 ------------